gakengabinatsume/DevOps2023/K2_homework/README.md

 -System-wide configuration
 Before using this plugin from a project, you must first configure some system-wide settings.
 Go to the Jenkins system-wide configuration page (Manage Jenkins, Configure System).
 The configuration for this plugin can be found in the section entitled Extended E-mail Notification.
 This configuration should match the settings for your SMTP mail server.
-This section mirrors that of the Mailer plugin in the E-mail Notification section; however, there are a few additions.
-The fields labeled Default Subject and Default Content allow you to configure the subject and content on a system-wide level.
-The field labeled Default Recipients can be used to set a default list of email addresses for all projects using this plugin (and can be overridden at the project level); this can be used to greatly simplify the configuration you need to do for all projects.

--Project configuration
-For a project to use this plugin, you need to enable it in the project configuration page.
-In the Post-build Actions section, click on Add post-build action and then select Editable Email Notification.

-There are three main fields that you can edit when this plugin is enabled:

-Project Recipient List
-This is a comma (or whitespace) separated list of email recipients.
-Allows you to specify a single recipient list for each email that is sent.

-Default Subject
-This allows you to configure a token (more about tokens later) that can be used to easily configure all email subjects for the project.

-Default Content
-Same as Default Subject, but for the email body instead of the subject.
+This section mirrors that of the Mailer plugin in the E-mail Notification section.

 **Step 3 : Create your Jenkins job**